Reduced instruction set computer: Commercial breakout

-By the later 1980s, the new RISC designs were easily outperforming all traditional designs by a wide margin.
-At that point, all of the other vendors began RISC efforts of their own.
-Among these were the DEC Alpha, AMD Am29000, Intel i860 and i960, Motorola 88000, IBM POWER, and, slightly later, the IBM/Apple/Motorola PowerPC.
+By 1992 Sun, DEC, HP, and IBM were the leading commercial RISC companies.
+Other vendors began their own RISC efforts.
+Among the available architectures were the DEC Alpha, AMD Am29000, Intel i860 and i960, Motorola 88000, IBM POWER, and, slightly later, the IBM/Apple/Motorola PowerPC.
 Many of these have since disappeared due to them often offering no competitive advantage over others of the same era.
-Those that remain are often used only in niche markets or as parts of other systems; only SPARC and POWER have any significant remaining market.
-The outlier is the ARM, who, in partnership with Apple, developed a low-power design and then specialized in that market, which at the time was a niche.
-With the rise in mobile computing, especially after the introduction of the iPhone, ARM became the most widely used high-end CPU design in the market.
+Those that remain are often used only in niche markets or as parts of other systems; of the designs from these traditional vendors, only SPARC and the PowerPC-derived Power ISA have any significant remaining market.